glowesp/ocr-tunes/README.md

 - [] link with spotify api to include a larger library of songs
 - [] "local" song list if spotify api does not work
 <pre>

+## requisites
+*The song library must contain twenty songs.
+There must be at least three different genres and five different artists in the library.*